 Nongluck Ajanapanya, The Nation | June 18, 2025

-Thailand could draw nearly $2 billion a year in green infrastructure investment, according to the World Bank.
-The Bank highlights transit-oriented planning as key to sustainable urban growth and easing traffic congestion, which can add two hours to Thai drivers’ daily commutes.
-It also urges immediate investment in flood control and water management to address the country’s worsening and unpredictable weather.
+Thailand could draw nearly $2 billion annually in green infrastructure investment, according to the World Bank.
+The Bank highlights transit-oriented planning as key to sustainable urban growth and reducing traffic congestion, which adds up to two hours to daily commutes for many Thai drivers.
+It also calls for urgent investment in flood control and water management to address the country’s worsening climate-related challenges.